cpm-128/portfolio-react-router/README.md

 A portfolio of my web development works to share with fellow developers, collaborate on future projects, apply for jobs, and showcase for freelancing.
 This portfolio is built using React.

 ### User Story
-AS AN employer looking for candidates with experience building single-page applications,<br>
+AS AN employer looking for candidates with experience building multi-page applications,<br>
 I WANT to view a potential employee's deployed React portfolio of work samples<br>
 SO THAT I can assess whether they're a good candidate for an open position.